charlotteliang/prompt-manager/SETUP_FIREBASE_PROMPT.md

 Copy and paste this prompt to your AI assistant:

 ```
-Setup Firebase for this app.
+Setup Firebase MCP server based on this [doc](https://firebase.google.com/docs/cli/mcp-server#before-you-begin)
+Create a new Firebase project and a new Firebase web app on the Firebase Console, and connect to this app.
 Use environment variables for all Firebase configuration and never hardcode API keys in the source code.
 ```

 • **[USER ACTION]** Run `firebase login --no-localhost`
-• **[USER ACTION]** Create a new Firebase project and a new Firebase web app on the Firebase Console, and connect to this app

 ### Step 2: Add Firestore Database